Skip to content

 Upper-Intermediate–Advanced (HSK 6–9)

-• The Chairman’s Bao for structured advanced reading
+• The Chairman’s Bao for advanced graded news

 • Pleco with chengyu and classical add-ons

-• GoEast HSK 7–9 preparation course for exam readiness
+• GoEast HSK 7–9 course for exam readiness

 FAQ